Addis Ababa–Djibouti Railway: Stations

 There are 21 dedicated railway stations along the railway; all of them can serve as passing loop stations, as they have three tracks or more (except the Adigala station which has only two tracks).
 Four of the 21 railway stations are designed as passing loops only, so there is no freight loading / unloading or passenger service.
 Two of the remaining 17 stations are freight yards only and two others will be for passengers only.
 The remaining 13 stations can handle both passenger services as well as freight loading / unloading.

 The 15 passenger stations usually have a single boarding platform, with a station building attached to it.
 The platforms are about 200, 300, or 400 meters long.
 The Awash station, the only one with three platforms, is also located along the railway but also at the junction point with the Awash–Hara Gebeya Railway.
-The Furi-Labu and Dewale stations have two platforms.
+The Furi-Lebu and Dewale stations have two platforms.
 All station buildings along the line contain facilities for ticketing and refreshment, and they even have prayer rooms.
 The architecture of the station buildings (except that of Awash station) is eclectic, featuring traditional Ethiopian elements with some Chinese interpretation.